EASA is a professional association open to all social anthropologists either qualified in, or else working in, Europe.

 The Association seeks to advance anthropology in Europe by organizing biennial conferences.

 EASA's academic journal, Social Anthropology/Anthropologie Sociale appears four times a year and is available free of charge to all paid-up members.

-The Gloss of Harmony The Politics of Policy Making in Multilateral Organisations Anthropology, Culture and Society Edited By Birgit Müller of the Anthropology of International Governance Network
+The Gloss of Harmony: The Politics of Policy Making in Multilateral Organisations Edited by Birgit Müller of the Anthropology of International Governance Network

-Anthropology of the Contemporary Middle East and Central Eurasia a Journal by AMCE Network
+Anthropology of the Contemporary Middle East and Central Eurasia a Journal emerging from the work of the AMCE Network